dalibor91/basher/README.md

 sudo ln -s /var/lib/basher/basher /usr/bin/basher
 ```

-You can easy manage and download thousends of bash scripts and use then easily
+You can easy manage and download thousands of bash scripts and use them easily

 Example of use
 Download test shell script